tasmota/docs/docs/Getting-Started.md

 Your device running Tasmota is now ready to be [controlled](Commands).

-!!! quote "Check out all the supported devices in [Tasmota Device Templates Repository](https://templates.blakadder.com/)"
+!!! quote "Check out all the supported devices in [Tasmota Supported Devices Repository](https://templates.blakadder.com/)"

 #### Configure Other (optional)